ObjectInSpace/Death-and-access/README.md

 # What this does:

 * enables TTS output for game text
-* detects NVDA and JAWS screenreaders.
-Should detect VO and Orca too but have not been tested.
-Narrator doesn't work yet.
+* outputs text to detected screenreaders.
-* arrow keys now move the mouse pointer.
-Enter selects what's under it.
-This should also work for the left analog stick and primary action button for your controller.
+* Adds keyboard support, including drag and drop and full keyboard shortcuts
-* Drag-and-drop: press space to pick up the item under the cursor, arrow keys to move it, and space again to put it down.
+* Adds basic controller support

-* Keyboard shortcuts to select things without relying on the pointer
+#

 # How to use:

-* Buy the game from Placeholder Gameworks (https://www.deathandtaxesgame.com) or from Steam/Itch directly
+* Buy the game from Placeholder Gameworks (https://www.deathandtaxesgame.com) or from Steam/Itch directly.
+Itch has an older build than Steam at present, but the only new change appears to be Japanese localization.
 * Install MellonLoader (https://github.com/LavaGang/MelonLoader/releases ) and point it to your game
 * Copy the mod DLL and NVDA controller client DLL to the mods folder of your game
 * Launch Death and Taxes.
-If Mellonloader is working a command window will open with info about the game.
+If Mellonloader is working, a command window will open with info about the game.
 You should then hear screenreader (or TTS if no screenreader is detected) that the mod has loaded.
 * et voila!

-*
+#

 # keyboard shortcuts: